-At some point during the trials a number of vehicles was stationed at military a base (this could be at the Hohne ranges) in Germany to perform trials.
+At some point during the trials a number of vehicles was stationed at a military base in Germany to perform trials, possibly Hohne ranges.
 A series of photos shows four of the Panthers and some five Jagdpanthers lined up near military barracks.
 These photos reveal what looks like the application of a camouflage scheme.
 A dark stripe can be discerned, running from the turret to the lower hull on some vehicles.
 Possibly, surpluses of Dunkelgelb and Rotbraun have been used to achieve this.
 A high quality scan posted on Facebook by The Tank Museum of a British Panther photographed on the Putlos ranges in May 19469 also shows a similar paint application.

 …to the scrapyard

 After intensive evaluation of the Panthers many of the vehicles were scrapped or expended as hard targets on firing ranges in Germany and the UK.
 In June 1948 the A39 Tortoise prototype P5 – “Adventure” conducted live firing trials on at least one REME Panther at the Hohne ranges.
 The Tortoise’s QF 32-pounder penetrated the Panther’s armour frontally at 1350 yards (1235 metres) .
-A photo of the aftermath of a ballistic test on a REME Panther was published in Panther: External appearance and design changes (p.
-153) .
+A photo of the aftermath of such a ballistic test on a REME Panther was published in Panther: External appearance and design changes on page 153 .